-Designated Use Biological Objective Evaluation Timeframe Actions if Objective Achieved Alternative Management Actions Plan Action White Sturgeon Natural Recruitment Natural reproduction potential Years 8-10, 13, and 18 Maintain Action.
-No additional action needed.
-Develop and implement a plan, in consultation with the RRFF, to address identified problem(s) Section 4.4 White Sturgeon Population at Carrying Capacity Increase the white sturgeon population in the Reservoir through supplementation to a level commensurate with available habitat Years 3-5, adjust stocking level; years 6 - 50 Maintain Action.
-No additional action needed.
-RRFF to recommend stocking level, broodstock source.
-Develop and implement a plan, in consultation with the RRFF, to address identified problem(s) Sections 4.1-4.3; and 4.6 White Sturgeon Harvest Success in creating population with a stable age-structure that allows for appropriate and reasonable harvest rate Years 20 - 50 Maintain Action.
-No additional action needed.
-Develop and implement a plan, in consultation with the RRFF, to address identified problem(s) Sections 4.1-4.6
+Designated Use Biological Objective Evaluation Timeframe Actions if Objective Alternative Management Actions Plan Action Achieved White Natural reproduction potential Maintain Action.
+Develop and implement a plan, Section 4.4 Sturgeon Years 8-10, 13, No additional in consultation with the RRFF, Natural and 18 action needed. to address identified problem(s) Recruitment White Increase the white sturgeon Maintain Action.
+RRFF to recommend stocking Sections Sturgeon population in the Reservoir Years 3-5, adjust No additional level, broodstock source.
+4.1-4.3; Population at through supplementation to a stocking level; action needed.
+Develop and implement a plan, and 4.6 Carrying level commensurate with years 6 - 50 in consultation with the RRFF, Capacity available habitat to address identified problem(s) White Success in creating population Maintain Action.
+Develop and implement a plan, Sections Sturgeon with a stable age-structure that Years 20 - 50 No additional in consultation with the RRFF, 4.1-4.6 Harvest allows for appropriate and action needed. to address identified problem(s) reasonable harvest rate